ENVIRONMENTAL PRESSURE OF MAJOR TOURISM INFRASTRUCTURES: MARINAS

 Note

-Structures intended for pleasure boating can be classified, pursuant to Article 2 of Presidential Decree No. 509 of 2 December 1997, into three types: tourist port, marina, and mooring point;
+The structures intended for pleasure boating can be classified based on art.
+2 of the Presidential Decree.
+2 December 1997 n.509, in three types: tourist port, tourist landing place and mooring point

 Thumbnail